tushar0i/Tushar0i/README.md

 - 📊 Exploring the world of **Full-Stack Web Development** and **Data Science**
 - 🧰 Working on building projects and participating in **hackathons** to improve real-world skills
 - 💌 Contact me: **tusharthakur.dev@gmail.com**
+- 🤝 Eager to contribute to **open-source projects** and collaborate with the developer community
+- 🎧 Loves listening to **Electronic music**
+- 🌟 Finally doing what I always wanted — **Learning to Code!**

 <h3 align="left">Connect with Me</h3>
 <p align="left">
   <a href="https://linkedin.com/in/tushar0i" target="_blank"><img src="https://www.svgrepo.com/show/475661/linkedin-color.svg" alt="LinkedIn" height="30" width="40" /></a>